f217407642/bookish-engine/README.md

 We concluded the project by creating our own efficient heuristic algorithm.

 There are 5 python files in this repository:
+Each file contains the script for 1+ classes needed to solve an Eight Puzzle.

 1. board.py
 2. eight_puzzle.py